EDS352 Agroecology and development

 Course frequency: Annually

 First time: 2007H

 This course is about the principles of sustainable agricultural development from the local to the global level.
 The course is divided into five interconnected modules:

 - Agriculture as social-ecological systems

 From a basis in ecology and agronomy, the course provides an interdisciplinary perspective on agricultural systems.
-Across modules, we assess resource use and agricultural practices based on three dimensions: Environmental sustainability, productivity and social outcomes.
+Across modules, we assess resource use and agricultural practices based on three outcome variables: Environmental sustainability, productivity and social outcomes.

-Across all modules, we present case studies that exemplify important agricultural practices and production systems, development pathways and debates about the role of technology and politics in agricultural development.
-Topics covered include sustainable intensification, agroecology, cropping systems, seed supply systems, management of genetic resources, crop and livestock breeding, integrated pest management, conservation agriculture, integrated soil fertility and water management, energy-flows, knowledge systems, knowledge politics in agronomy.
+Across all modules, we present case studies that exemplifies important agricultural practices and production systems, development pathways and debates.
+Topics covered includes sustainable intensification, agroecology, cropping systems, seed supply systems, management of genetic resources, crop and livestock breeding, integrated pest management, conservation agriculture, integrated soil fertility and water management, energy-flows, knowledge systems, knowledge politics in agronomy.

 The objective of this course is to provide knowledge about fundamental aspects and key debates about what in entails to achieve sustainability in agriculture.

 The course is taught by a group of thematic agriculture experts at Noragric.